top of page

 Research.
 Strategy.
 Systems Design.
 AI.

-An innovator who adapts & delivers.
 I design products that help people understand and trust systems they can't fully see — from machine vision overlays to GPS-connected hardware.
 That's been my work for over two decades.
 AI just made it more interesting.
-(See my AI design process.)
+(See how I'm integrating AI into my design process.)

 Video_overlay.png